DuaneDave/Bike-rental-api/README.md

 # 📖 Bike Rental API <a name="about-project"></a>

-**[Bike Rental API]** is an API designed allow users create a bike rental web app for any bike rental company.
+**Bike Rental API** is an API designed to allow users create a bike rental web app for any bike rental company.The database designed is based on this [schema](http://...)

 ## 🛠 Built With <a name="built-with"></a>